DanielRodriguezIT/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <p>
 </p>
 <p>
 We have to join Client-1 to the domain in order to do so navigate to your system settings and go to about.
 Off to the right select rename this pc (advanced).
 From there select to change the domain.
 Enter "mydomain.com" after that enter your credentials from mydomain.com\labuser.
+Your computer will restart and then client-1 will be a part of mydomain.com
 </p>
 <br />
 <p>